Al-Shorta SC: Club transition and Arab title (1974–1990)

-In 1983, the club changed their name to Qiwa Al-Amn Al-Dakhili (Internal Security Forces) while Iraq was at war; that name only lasted for one season before they returned to the name Al-Shorta.
-In 1985, Al-Shorta won the Arab Police Championship for the third time while representing the Iraq Police team, having previously won in 1976 and 1978.
+Resurgence and national records (1990–2003)

 On 23 December 1990, Al-Shorta played their first match at the original Al-Shorta Stadium, which was built with the help of volunteers and club workers, beating Al-Tijara 3–2.
 In the 1993–94 season, Al-Shorta striker Younis Abid Ali scored 36 league goals which remains an Iraqi record for most goals scored by a player in one league season.

 There were three contenders for the 1997–98 Iraqi Premier League title going into the final day of the season; Al-Quwa Al-Jawiya were on top of the league with Al-Shorta in second and Al-Zawraa third.
 Al-Quwa Al-Jawiya were playing Al-Zawraa at the same time as Al-Shorta were playing Al-Sulaikh.
 Al-Shorta were 2–1 down to Al-Sulaikh before an 84th-minute goal from Mufeed Assem and a 91st-minute penalty kick from league top scorer Mahmoud Majeed earned a dramatic 3–2 victory, which was enough to overtake Al-Quwa Al-Jawiya (who had drawn 1–1 with Al-Zawraa) and achieve their second Premier League title and first for eighteen years.
-In the process, Al-Shorta broke the Iraqi records for most consecutive wins in a league season (11) and most consecutive league games scored in (43).
+In the process, Al-Shorta broke the Iraqi records for most consecutive wins in a league season (11, later equalled by Al-Quwa Al-Jawiya) and most consecutive league games scored in (43).
 That season also saw them reach the quarter-finals of the Asian Cup Winners' Cup, earning wins over Al-Seeb and Bargh Shiraz before being eliminated in the quarter-final.

 Al-Shorta reached the quarter-finals of the 1999–2000 Asian Club Championship before making history by becoming the first club to win the Umm al-Ma'arik Championship (later known as the Baghdad Championship) three times in a row, winning the trophy in the 2000–01, 2001–02 and 2002–03 seasons.
 They were also in the lead of the 2002–03 league competition before it was cancelled due to the Iraq War.

+Post-war instability (2003–2012)

 In April 2003, the club's former goalkeeper and captain Raad Hammoudi became Al-Shorta's president and saved the club from bankruptcy after the war.
 Al-Shorta participated in the 2003 edition of the Arab Club Champions Cup and the 2004 and 2005 editions of the AFC Champions League but were knocked out at the group stage each time.

+Al-Shorta entered into an unstable post-war period, often dominating the initial group stage in the league (topping their group in each of the 2005–06, 2006–07 and 2007–08 seasons) but failing to sustain their performance into the later stages of the season.
+The club's fortunes declined towards the end of the decade which culminated in a relegation battle in the 2010–11 campaign, with Amjad Kalaf's brace against Al-Naft on the last day of the season saving the club from relegation to the Iraqi First Division League for the first time.